GRAINS-Corn climbs on dry U.S. conditions, wheat follows; soybeans mixed

 CHICAGO, June 12 (Reuters) - U.S. corn futures rose to a nearly two-month high on Monday as traders fretted about disappointing weekend rains and dry conditions stressing crops in portions of the Midwest crop belt, analysts said.

 Wheat futures followed, finding additional support from rising tensions in the Black Sea region.
-Soybean futures were mixed, with nearby contracts falling on weak export demand and profit-taking after a strong advance last week, while back months clung to modest gains.
+Soybean futures settled mixed, with nearby contracts falling on weak export demand and profit-taking, while back months clung to modest gains.

 Crop weather and dry soils in portions of the Midwest remained the focus.
-Analysts surveyed by Reuters on average expect the U.S. Department of Agriculture (USDA) to lower its condition ratings for the U.S. corn and soy crops in a weekly progress report due later on Monday.
+After the CBOT close, the U.S. Department of Agriculture (USDA) rated 61% of the U.S. corn crop in good to excellent condition, down 3 percentage points from a week ago and below the average of estimates in a Reuters poll.

+The USDA also lowered its U.S. soybean crop rating by 3 percentage points to 59% good to excellent, below the average analyst estimate of 60%.

 "During the weekend, hit-or-miss showers locally boosted topsoil moisture but left some areas still in need of rain," the USDA's Office of the Chief Economist said in a daily crop weather note.